faccus/network_butcher/README.md

 ### Project structure

-The project is structured into three main directories:
+The project is structured into four main directories:

 - include: It contains all the header files.
 A [README](include/README.md) file describing its contents is also available.
 - src: It contains all the source files.
 A [README](src/README.md) file describing its contents is also available.